kaseyhinton/Polymer-Typescript-Starter-Kit/README.md

 This is a clone from the polymer starter kit. https://github.com/PolymerElements/polymer-starter-kit The only difference is the use of typescript, gulp, and browsersync.
+Included is the visual studio code settings.json that hides .js and .jsmap files by default.
+It also sets format on save to true.

 ### Setup